 Now we have April 2019 and this will become an exiting year.
 Lampuga just started mass production and many more electric surfboards should start shipping this year.

 And don't for the electric hydrofoils.
 The first electric hydrofoil shipping in volumes was Lift Foils eFoil.
 They shipped already 500 units in 2018.
 For 2019 a lot of other brands are expected to finally ship.
-Fliteboard from Australia, VeCarve from Kanada, Cabratec from Czech Republic, E-Takuma from Takuma Concepts, Jetfoiler from Kai Concept, Waviator from Germany, ElDoRiDo from Czech Republic and who know s which brands more.
+Fliteboard from Australia, VeCarve from Kanada, Cabratec from Czech Republic, E-Takuma from Takuma Concepts, Jetfoiler from Kai Concept, Waviator from Germany, ElDoRiDo from Czech Republic and who knows which brands more.
 They are completely changing the world of motorised surfboards.

 You also see cheaper electric hydroids popping up from China such like Waydoo and Hoverstar.
 Time will tell which boards are reliable.